 A Bullhuahua is a cross between a Chihuahua and a French Bulldog, one of the friendliest breeds.
 Bullhuahuas typically have a stocky build, broad chest, and a body that’s muscular.
 The head of this breed is usually more prominent in proportion to its body.
 The eyes are dark.
 They have ears that are big and a muzzle that’s broad and short.
 Bullhuahuas are wonderful family companions.
 They get along well with children and other pets and love hanging out with their owners.
 Although Bullhuahuas is s small breed, they’re quite active and need a moderate amount of exercise.
 Bullhuahuas may show their independent streak occasionally, but they are loving and affectionate.

 One of the cutest of the Chihuahua mixed-breed dogs is the Jack Chi.
 This dog is a cross between a Chihuahua and a Jack Russell Terrier.
 Jacks are an intelligent breed and very energetic.
 They need an owner who spends time with them out in the yard or at the dog park for playtime.
-Jack Chis are sweet, affectionate little dogs who love to snuggle with their owners.
+These Jack Russel Terrier mixes are sweet, affectionate little dogs who love to snuggle with their owners.
 Since one of the breeds in creating Jack Chis is a terrier, they need plenty of exercises and mental stimulation.
 Jack Chis get along well with other pets and children.

 Chihuahuas may be tiny dogs in large bodies, but Miniature Pinschers are bigger dogs in small bodies, making them the perfect combination to breed.
 Min Chins, also known as Chipins, have the beautiful coat and markings of the Miniature Pinscher, are self-assured, and love attention.
 This breed has an abundance of energy.
 Min Chins are known for their social and attention-loving nature and their excellent watchdog ability.
 This is a breed that should be an indoor dog.
 Although they get along well with visitors and other pets, they’re best suited for families with older children.